-The appearance of each grid component can be formatted like any other symbol or text.
+The appearance of each grid component can be formatted as with any other symbol or text.

-- In the Contents pane, if necessary, expand the map frame, and select the grid.
+- In the Contents pane, expand the map frame and select the grid.

 The Format contextual tab appears at the top of the application.

-- On the Format tab, in the Current Selection group, select the individual component you want to modify from the drop-down menu.
+- On the Format tab, in the Current Selection group, choose the individual component to modify from the drop-down menu.

-Depending on the selection, you may change the symbol or text symbol.
+Depending on the selection, you can change the symbol or text symbol.

-- To make more detailed changes to components of the graticule, in the Contents pane, right-click the grid and click Properties.
+- To make detailed changes to components of the grid, in the Contents pane, right-click the grid and click Properties.

 Save to a style

-- In the Contents pane, right-click the graticule and select Save to Style.
+- In the Contents pane, right-click the grid and click Save to Style.

 - Provide entries for Name, Category, and Tags and click OK.